derektypist/markdown-previewer/README.md

 Use the git push command to see any changes.

 Still in my-markdown-previewer directory go to npm run deploy.
+When asked, enter username and password.

 ## Credits